toolleeo/cli-apps/README.md

 * [csvkit](https://github.com/wireservice/csvkit) - A suite of command-line tools for converting to and working with CSV, the king of tabular file formats.
 * [datadash](https://github.com/keithknott26/datadash) - Visualize and graph data in the terminal.
+* [Dolt](https://github.com/dolthub/dolt) - Dolt is Git for Data!
+Dolt is a SQL database that you can fork, clone, branch, merge, push and pull just like a git repository
 * [GNU Recutils](https://www.gnu.org/software/recutils/manual/) - Set of tools and libraries to access human-editable, text-based databases called recfiles.
 * [jtc](https://github.com/ldn-softdev/jtc) - JSON manipulation and transformation
 * [TSV Utilities](https://github.com/eBay/tsv-utils) - Command line tools for large, tabular data files.